humblescientist/humblescientist.github.io/_posts/2020-10-18-coronavirus_origins.md

 #### 2) Was the SARS-CoV-2 genome synthetically manipulated?

-The documented history of coronavirus research and synthetic manipulation of coronavirues by the WIV; anomalous nature of the RaTG13 genome and questionable Pangoloin virus study methodology; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protein areas, lead me to conclude a synthetic origin is **likely**.
+The documented history of coronavirus research and synthetic manipulation of coronaviruses by the WIV; anomalous nature of the RaTG13 genome and questionable Pangolin virus study methodology; and PLA military ties to ZXC21 and ZC45 which appear highly correlated to the SARS-CoV-2 genome except in the important S protein areas, lead me to conclude a synthetic origin is **likely**.

 #### 3) Was the virus intentionally released as a bioweapon?

-That the epicentre of the virus was located in the vicinity of the WIV where research into the most closely related genomes to SARS-CoV-2 (most advanced research of anywhere in the world) was conducted, an intentional release in Wuhan would raise too much suspicion.
+That the epicenter of the virus was located in the vicinity of the WIV where research into the most closely related genomes to SARS-CoV-2 (most advanced research of anywhere in the world) was conducted, an intentional release in Wuhan would raise too much suspicion.
 Also the Chinese government would have been better prepared for the outbreak if a release was planned.
-I conclude that an intentional release is **very unlikely**.
+I conclude that an intentional release is **unlikely**.

 In my opinion there is enough evidence to pressure scientific journals to allow the publication of investigations into 1) the possibility of laboratory leak and 2) a synthetic origin for the SARS-CoV-2 genome.